-Current situation: 29,000 on dialysis have the right to travel to the EU and receive life-maintaining dialysis through reciprocal healthcare agreements using the EHIC card.
+Current situation: Almost 30,000 on dialysis have the right to travel to the EU and receive life-maintaining dialysis through reciprocal healthcare agreements using the EHIC card.

-If No Deal happens: Without the EHIC patients would have to pay about 1,000 Euros per week.
-No insurance is available & effectively patients are unable to travel any more.
-Very little space in UK units.
+If an agreement is not reached: Without the EHIC patients would have to pay about 1,000 Euros per week for dialysis.
+No insurance is available & effectively patients are unable to travel to Europe any more.
+Very little space in UK units for holiday dialysis.

-What we would like to happen: Retain rights of UK citizens to receive health care free of charge in other EU countries.
+What we would like to happen: UK citizens to retain simple and safe access to treatment, free of charge, in the EU.

-Current situation: 29,000 on dialysis and 34,000 with transplants receive a range of specialist medications needed to maintain life and wellbeing.
+Current situation: Almost 30,000 on dialysis and 37,000 with transplants receive a range of specialist medications needed to maintain life and wellbeing.
 These include fluids such as those used for peritoneal dialysis.
 The same rules on packaging, safety and standards are applied across the EU preserving safety and continuity of supply, with no tariffs.

-If No Deal happens: Many of the drugs are not made in the UK and any delay in supply puts lives at risk.
+If an agreement is not reached: Many of the drugs are not made in the UK and any delay in supply puts lives at risk.
 There are suggestions that drugs could be reduced or swapped if necessary which is not safe e.g. in the case of drugs to prevent rejection of transplants.

-What we would like to happen: The supply and space for storage of medicines must be protected as a priority in Brexit negotiations.
+What we would like to happen: The supply and space for storage of medicines must be protected as a priority.
 No specialist medicines can be swapped or reduced other than by specialists.

-Current situation: 29,000 on dialysis rely on continuous supply of consumables to carry out treatment.
-Haemodialysis is carried out 3 times a week by 24,000 people and peritoneal dialyis is 4 times a day or overnight by 4,000 people.
+Current situation: Almost 30,000 on dialysis rely on continuous supply of consumables to carry out treatment.
+Haemodialysis is carried out 3 times a week by 25,500 people and peritoneal dialysis is 4 times a day or overnight by 4,000 people.
 The availability of tubing, catheters, dressings, dialysers, membranes, needles and much more is vital.
 With such frequent use, technicians must be able to replace parts and obtain new equipment swiftly to continue the service.

-If No Deal happens: Much of the equipment needed for dialysis (and to carry out transplants) is not made in the UK and any delay in supply puts lives at risk.
+If an agreement is not reached: Much of the equipment needed for dialysis (and to carry out transplants) is not made in the UK and any delay in supply puts lives at risk.

-What we would like to happen: The supply and space for storage of equipment and consumables must be protected as a priority in Brexit negotiations.
+What we would like to happen: The supply and space for storage of equipment and consumables must be protected as a priority.